SQL

 This formats the number with two decimal places and commas as thousand separators.

-When to Use SQL FORMAT
+When to Use FORMAT

-Use FORMAT SQL whenever you want to enhance the readability of your numeric or date outputs.
+Use FORMAT whenever you want to enhance the readability of your numeric or date outputs.
 Common scenarios include:

 • Displaying numbers with thousands separators and fixed decimals